 IBS is different for everyone.
 Understanding the triggers that cause your fare ups means you’ll be able to avoid them.
 Here are a few of the more common triggers:

-- Diet and constipation: Some foods can make IBS related constipation worse, such as white bread and refined grains, processed foods, coffee, alcohol, fizzy drinks, high protein diets and dairy.
+Some foods can make IBS-related constipation worse, such as white bread and refined grains, processed foods, coffee, alcohol, fizzy drinks, high protein diets and dairy.

-- Diet and diarrhoea: Too much fibre can cause diarrhoea.
-Also, fizzy drinks, large meals, fried and fatty foods, dairy and more can cause flare ups.
+Too much fibre can cause diarrhoea.
+Also, fizzy drinks, large meals, fried and fatty foods, dairy and more can cause flare-ups.

-- Certain medications: Let your doctor or pharmacist know about your IBS before taking medications.
+Let your doctor or one of our pharmacists know about your IBS before taking medications.
 They’ll be able to advise if the specific medication could make your symptoms worse.